vimalart/clrText/README.md

 clrText
 =======

-clrText is a jQuery plugin for rich text editing and is inspired by “sir-trevor-js” library.
+clrText is a jQuery plugin for rich text editing using different types of content blocks.
 The library is in the proof of concept phase and not ready for real world use.
-The library provides blocks of different type for content manipulation.

 Features
 --------